WICS statutory duties and corporate reporting

 We are an executive non-departmental public body.
 We were established under the Water Industry (Scotland) Act 2002, as amended by the Water Services etc. (Scotland) Act 2005.

 The role of the board is to provide leadership, direction, support and guidance.
-The board ensures that we deliver and are committed to delivering our functions effectively and efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.
+The board ensures that we deliver our functions effectively, efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.

 We adhere to the code of practice for ministerial public appointments in Scotland.
 Our board usually consists of not fewer than three, nor more than five ordinary members appointed by the Scottish Ministers.
 This number includes the Chair and the Chief Executive.